Hatlam/sexycharts/README.md

 ## Description

 Sexycharts is a JavaScript extension for Google Charts.
 For now, it contains four kinds of charts:

-- Pie-chart
+- Donut-chart
 - Horizontal bar-chart
 - Vertical bar-chart
 - List of things with percantage

 ## Usage
 First thing you need to do use this charts is to setup all dependancies.
 There are
 - jQuery
 - Raphael.js
 - Google Charts